What spring replacement actually costs across PA in 2026. Real pricing, what affects the number, and how to avoid common scams.

 Freeze-thaw cycling — Pennsylvania's classic spring and fall pattern — is mechanically harder on garage doors than sustained cold.
 Water collects in tracks and rollers, freezes overnight, expands by about 9%, and works hardware loose.
 Over years, the cumulative effect is a system that's drifted out of alignment without any single dramatic failure.
 This is why we recommend twice-yearly tune-ups for PA — early spring to catch winter damage, and early fall to prepare for the next winter.

 DIY torsion-spring repair.
 Torsion springs hold thousands of pounds of stored energy and have killed homeowners attempting repairs.
 This is not hyperbole — search 'garage door spring death' for case studies.
 Even with the right tools and detailed instructions, the failure mode of an improperly handled torsion spring is catastrophic.
 Always hire a trained professional.
-Spring replacement is one of the cheapest professional services we offer at $279-349 — there's no economic case for DIY.
+Spring replacement is one of the cheapest professional services we offer at quoted in person — there's no economic case for DIY.

 Choosing the cheapest contractor without checking warranty terms.
 Pennsylvania has dozens of garage door companies, and the bottom 30% on price are typically also the bottom 30% on warranty coverage, parts quality, and customer service.
-The savings of $50-100 on a single repair are wiped out within 1-2 years when the cheap parts fail and the warranty disputes drag on.
+The savings of quoted in person on a single repair are wiped out within 1-2 years when the cheap parts fail and the warranty disputes drag on.
 OnPoint sits in the honest middle — not the cheapest, not the most expensive — and we back every repair with a real 5-year workmanship warranty plus the manufacturer parts warranty.

 About 15-20% of OnPoint service visits involve a scope discovery during the diagnostic — something the customer didn't realize was wrong, something hidden behind the visible symptom, or a related component approaching end-of-life that should be addressed during the same visit.
 Examples: a customer calls for spring replacement, and the technician notices both cables are heavily frayed and recommends bundling cable replacement to save a future emergency call.
 A customer calls for opener repair, and the technician identifies a stripped gear plus a failing capacitor, and recommends full opener replacement instead of two separate repair components.